 The comparison of impacts to listed species was not carried forward, because the listed species impact analysis is similar to the wetland impacts and aquatic habitat impacts and the listed species predominantly require wetland habitats.
-Once a final water supplier has been negotiated and a return flow location approved, further field surveys will be completed to confirm the presence or absence of the species listed by the WDNR.
-The City will work closely with the WDNR to avoid, minimize, or mitigate impacts to threatened or endangered species.
+Once regional approval for the project has been received, further field surveys will be completed to confirm the presence or absence of the species listed by the WDNR.
+The City will work closely with the WDNR and other resource agencies to avoid, minimize, or mitigate impacts to threatened or endangered species.